hilton/hilton.github.com/blog/_posts/2016-02-08-progscon-documentation-questions.md

 Developers also benefit from thinking about how the quality of an API’s design relates to its documentation.
 The attempt to write even a rough first draft of API documentation usually reveals problems with the API design, at all levels.
-Developers who release a bad API would ideally undergo the ordeal of having to use it to build something; failing that, documenting the would suffice.
+Developers who release a bad API would ideally undergo the ordeal of having to use it to build something; failing that, documenting the API would suffice.

 ## Clear code